yambo-code/LetzElPhC/README.md

-The main prototype of the code is done but there some minor issues.
+The main prototype of the code is done but there are some minor issues.
 The developement will be very slow from now on.
-Only in free times
+I will only develop in my free times.

 # TODO (Short term).
 (Should be addressed after return)
 1) Distribute wfcs across all the kpools (now data is duplicated)